redrookie/projeto_labMoveis/README.md

 Group project for the mobile development class, 2019.1 (UFF)

-Project done in Corona SDK with other 3 classmates.
+Project done in Lua using Corona SDK framework with other 3 classmates.

-# Functionalities
+# Features
 1. One animation
 2. Drag and drop
 3. GPS